arnodelorme/neurofeedbacklab/INSTALL.md

 Note that LSL libraries Neurofeedbacklab uses are from BCILAB which are themselves compiled from the Lab Streaming Layer repository https://github.com/sccn/labstreaminglayer (and BCILAB versions might have been compiled with earlier vesions of the LSL code).
 If you encounter problem with connecting Matlab and LSL, you could try the following.

-## Downloading and recompiling LSL itself

-These libraries are common to all LSL binary program (including the driver you are using to connect to your headset).
-They are not specific to Matlab.
-Official LSL library repo is https://github.com/sccn/liblsl.
-Once recompiled, the easiest is to replace the binaries in BCILAB if you have already installed it (above) in the path "BCILAB/dependencies/liblsl-Matlab/bin" (using this method the Matlab interface to LSL will easily find the recompiled library).

-## Recompiling the Matlab interface to LSL

-When running LSL from Matlab, we use wrapper functions to the library above.
-These might need to be recompiled as well.

-1. Checkout the the Matlab interface for the LSL library https://github.com/labstreaminglayer/liblsl-Matlab.
-This folder is the same as the source code used to compile the LSL binaries in BCILAB but it is more up to date.

-2. Compile the mex files using the build command under Matlab.
-A new folder will be created for your platform.

-3. Add the new path (on a brand new Matlab session without any of the previous Matlab paths added) and test the go to the section "Troubleshooting Matlab LSL interface" above to see if you can now connect to LSL streams using Matlab.

-# Connecting a Muse headset (Mac, PC or Ubuntu)
+# Connecting to a headset (Mac, PC or Ubuntu)

-1. Power on your Muse.
+1. This example is using the Muse headset, but the process is similar for other headsets.
+Power on your Muse.
 This assumes you have a Muse 1 (not Muse 2).
 Use the muse-io command line interface to stream data to lsl (available at https://sites.google.com/a/interaxon.ca/muse-developer-site/download).
 The command is as follow (with XXXX being the name of your Muse as visible on the Bluetooth preference).
 For some early Muse 1 you first need to pair by hand using the Bluetooth Mac menu.
 For late Muse 1 headsets you do not need to.
 We tried this under Windows, Mac and Ubuntu.

 muse-io --device Muse-XXXX --lsl-eeg EEG

 2. Use LabRecorder to check that you can see the EEG stream (https://github.com/labstreaminglayer/App-LabRecorder) and stream from it.
 This app is very stable as mentioned earlier.
+This will allow you to make sure the LSL steam is visible and functional.

-3. Start Matlab and run "nfblab_options" to add the LSL paths.
+3. Start Matlab and run *nfblab_process('help', true)* to add the LSL paths.
 Now try to connect using Matlab.
+Note that the code below will work for any headset and is not limited to the Muse.
 Type the commands

 ```Matlab
 lib = lsl_loadlib();